christianm20358/christianm20358/README.md

 - Currently my main project is developing an ecosystem of Security tools with an end goal of having a tool dedicated to each of the CIS18 Critical Security Controls.

+- Side projects include developing Powershell modules dedicated to automation and security and a Go package of general tools that could be used in many projects.

 - How to reach me: